-Four main menu screen options can be configured.
-The OpenScape Desk Phone CP 410 and CP710 main menu is extended automatically with the new options, if the according function is configured.

-After configuration, the four fixed functions ("Directory", "Call log", "Voicemail", "Pickup") are in the main menu below the Favourites menu option and the user can scroll to "Settings" and "Conversation" with navigation keys, so that the main menu options of the phone is fixed for user's usage.
+The OpenScape Desk Phone CP 410 and CP710 main menu is extended automatically with the new options.
+After configuration, the fixed functions ("Directory", "Call log", "Voicemail", "Pickup") are in the main menu below the Favourites menu option and the user can scroll to "Settings" and "Conversation" with navigation keys, so that the main menu options of the phone are fixed.

 The four menu options are not reconfigurable by the user.
-The options are displayed after the phone configuration is done by administrator via local Settings, WBM and DMS (Broadsoft Device Management Service).
+The options are displayed after the phone configuration via local settings, WBM, and DMS (Broadsoft Device Management Service).